The City of San Mateo Public Works Department is looking for an experienced, motivated Wastewater Treatment Plant Manager

 - An individual who possesses the ability to analyze biological and physical processes and make adjustments to optimize waste treatment and disposal.

 - You possess at least five years of increasingly responsible experience in wastewater treatment plant operations, including four years of wastewater treatment plant operator qualifying experience with two years of supervisory experience.

 - You have the equivalent to a Bachelor’s degree from an accredited college or university with major course work in civil or sanitary engineering, environmental sciences or a related field.

-- You possess a Grade V Wastewater Treatment Plant Operator Certificate issued by the State of California OR you possess a certificate of registration as a professional chemical, mechanical or civil engineer in the State of California, with the ability to obtain a Grade V Wastewater Treatment Plant Certificate within a minimal amount of time from date of appointment.
+- It is preferred (not required) that you possess a Grade V Wastewater Treatment Plant Operator Certificate issued by the State of California; OR it is preferred (not required) you possess registration as a professional chemical, mechanical or civil engineer in the State of California, with the ability to obtain a Grade V Wastewater Treatment Plant Certificate within a minimal amount of time from date of appointment, preferred (not required).